AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/04 - Privileged_Identity_Management.md

 Privileged Identity Management (PIM) in Azure AD provides just-in-time (JIT) privileged access, conditional activation, approval workflows, and detailed auditing for high-privilege roles.
 This approach supports Zero Trust principles by minimizing the attack surface and preventing persistent elevated access.

 This documentation outlines how to implement PAM using Azure AD PIM in a cloud-only environment.

+> **⚠️ Note:** This project environment uses **Microsoft 365 Business Premium**, which does **not** include **Azure AD Premium P2**—a prerequisite for using PIM.
+The configurations below are documented based on best practices and Microsoft standards, even though hands-on testing was not performed.
+This demonstrates familiarity with enterprise-level Zero Trust architecture.

 ---